-The Commission's mission is to assist in keeping the law up to date and relevant to the needs of society.
+The Commission's mission is to assist in keeping the law up-to-date and relevant to the needs of society.
 The performance indicators help to measure the Commission's efforts in achieving its mission.
-Part II of this Annual Report reports these indicators.
-The performance indicators were updated in 1999 to reflect the significant changes to the Commission's operational structure made between 1997 and 1999.
+Part II of this Annual Report sets out these indicators.

+The performance indicators have recently been reviewed to reflect the changing role of the Commission.
 The Commission formerly considered implementation of its reports as a performance indicator but the use of this standard has been discontinued.
 While it is important, implementation is beyond the Commission's area of responsibility and under the control of others.
+The Commission now considers that the extent to which it meets the Attorney General's requests to review an area of the law in a timely manner is an appropriate performance indicator of the measurement of its effectiveness.